The admissions process is part of the Solihull local authority co-ordinated scheme.

 APPLICATIONS

-Applications for a Nursery place (this is only a full time, 30 hour place)
+Applications for a Nursery place

-Closing date for Nursery 2024 applications is TBC Friday 1st December 2023.
-Offers will be made on Friday 26th January 2024.
+Closing date for Nursery 2025 applications is Monday 2nd December 2024.
+Offers made on Friday 24th January 2025.

 You can make a late online application after the closing date.
 This may have an impact on a place being offered.